hypervel/hypervel.org/docs/docs/packages-porting.md

 You may extend `Hypervel\Tests\TestCase::class` to leverage features such as assertion counting and automatic mockery closing.

+If you need a Hypervel environment for feature testing, you can [Packages Toolkit](/docs/testbench) for more details.

 #### Tests in Coroutines

 Sometimes you may want to explicitly test your classes in a coroutine environment.
 In that case, you must execute tests within a coroutine container.